Duygubirol/Duygubirol/README.md

 ### Hi there, I am Duygu 👋

-I am a Data Scientist based in Berlin.

 Hi!
 I’m a passionate Data Scientist dedicated to merging Design Thinking with Data Science to democratize Artificial Intelligence.
 With extensive experience in design, project, and application management across various industries, I advocate for a multi-disciplinary approach to problem-solving.
 My focus is on creating ethically responsible, technically advanced solutions that prioritize transparency, fairness, and inclusivity.
 I strive to lead in leveraging AI’s transformative power through hybrid methods that combine qualitative insights and quantitative data, delving into not just 'what' but also 'why'.